Planning Your Trip

 Another key point is gratuity should be based on the professionalism and services provided by our staff and not necessarily on the hunt success or not, although we do understand for some this may affect how and whether you leave gratuity.
 For example, did our staff do everything they could to ensure you had a great and fun experience within their ability to control?
 Did they cater to your desire and abilities as best they could?

 With the above as some background, here are some suggested guidelines.
 A common or average guideline for gratuity is 15% based on the cost of your trip.
 The 15% should then be divided as follows assuming you are happy with the entire staff (or you may decide to break it out differently based on services of each or lack of service): 10% to the guide and 5% going to a distribution between packers / wranglers, and cook.
 You can of course decide to tip more or less based on your experience.
+Also, it is best if you tip the staff separately so tipping the wranglers separate from the guide, it shows you appreciate the work by handing it to them directly, as well as reduces any confusion among the staff on who should get what.
 One last point here is if you are in a remote camp and your guide is playing the role of guide, cook and perhaps more, you might consider tipping them more than the 10% and closer to 15%.

 Lastly, in the case of “unguided services” the 15% of the total trip cost would still be the guideline with the tip being divided among the packers.